leonardocfor/teaching/Clubes_de_ciencia_Cali/DroneKit.md

 #### Connect to the vehicle
 ---

-Use connect function from dronekit
+Use _connect_ function from dronekit connect to port 14550

 ```
 from dronekit import connect